abstract road

 The DUI was dismissed.

-The defendant was stopped for weaving all over the road.
-The officer observed an odor of alcohol, slurred speech, and glassy/bloodshot eyes.
-He fumbled for his wallet, had a fixed gaze, and admitting to having drank one beer.
-After performing various field sobriety tests, he was arrested for DUI.
-He later refused the breath test.
+The defendant was stopped for weaving.
+The officer observed an odor of alcohol, slurred speech, and bloodshot eyes.
+The defendant admitted to having drank 2 or 3 beers.
+He then performed various field sobriety tests and was arrested for DUI.
+He subsequently blew a .126 and .134 in the breath machine.

 The State dropped the DUI.